 a woodworking router is a bit intimidating if you’re not familiar with its proper use, but once you know more about some tips on how to properly use it, then you will be able to do amazing things with it.
 The number one rule in using a router is to go slowly and take shallow passes.
 Making large passes is a cause for potential disaster, and you could even end up getting hurt, so take things slowly.
 Router bits spin at very high speeds which makes it very easy to take away too much wood in a very short amount of time.
 Also keep in mind, that you must always have a plan before you even turn the router on.
-If you don’t have a proper plan then there is a chance that your project could be ruined almost immediately.
+If you don’t have a proper plan then there is a chance that your project (get ideas here) could be ruined almost immediately.

 The different types of routers

 There are several different types of routers available on the market to choose from when you are shopping around.
 You will have the opportunity to determine the quality of the different types of routers that are available, as well as determine just how much you want to pay for the routers.
 While there are different types of routers available on the market, you will still want to make sure that you purchase the correct type of router to suit your personal building/routing needs.
 One of the most common routers available on the market is the fixed base router.

 A Fixed based router is a router that stays locked or fixed in a certain location that you have chosen for it.
 The cutting piece is unable to be moved or plunged from top to the bottom.

 A fixed base router must be set up before doing any cutting.
 This means using the correct bit and setting it for the desired depth.
 In most cases with a fixed base router, you’re going to be starting your work with your router away from the wood and slowly present the cutter to the piece.
 Fixed based routers are great routers to have when you need very precise cuts in your materials.